Beauty Photography – why I love shooting beauty

-It is truly uplifting to be in this industry and shoot beauty photography.
-I am able to witness how confident women feel during each shot.
 Every click tells a story, a story that I am proud to be a part of from the beginning to the end of the shoot.
-The happiest part is being able to contribute and showcase my art and creativity with each story, each snapshot, each capture using my camera.
-It feels amazing to be able to see various emotions through my camera lens, watching how my subjects tune into their own ideas of self-love, showing confidence and tapping into the emotions needed for the photoshoot.
+The best achievement for me is being able to contribute and showcase my art and creativity for each client.
+When I work with the models and build a connection it feels amazing to be able to see various emotions through my camera lens, watching how my subjects tune into their own ideas of self-love, showing confidence and tapping into the emotions needed for the photoshoot.

-Seeing my subjects become so inspiringly powerful in every setting, every project, every click.
-I feel fortunate that I am able to capture such moments, memories that I will keep not just in my portfolio but in my heart.
 These experiences keep me inspired, encourage me to be more creative and love the work I do every day.
-Also being able to produce quality content for people to love, admire and take inspiration from is the best part of being a photographer and shooting beauty photography.
-Aside from the story each photo represents, I am also always in awe with how my subjects represent themselves in their own magical way.
-These women are so powerful that they get to tell their own story using their eyes, expression and personality.
+Also being able to produce quality content for people to love, admire and take inspiration from is the best part of being a photographer and shooting beauty, fashion and advertising photography.
+Aside from the story each photo represents, I love seeing how my subjects represent themselves in their own magical way through their expression and personality.
 This is why I adore beauty photography.

 Here is a recent natural beauty shoot that represents all of the above!
 Shot for Bolt Beauty: